Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: Genuine multipartite entanglement

-It is clear that $\ket{\psi_{\rm 2Bell}}$ can be realized via LOSR2WSE, while $\ket{\psi_{\rm GHZ}}$ cannot, as shown in Ref.~\cite{navascues2020genuine}, and so of the two, only $\ket{\psi_{\rm GHZ}}$ is genuinely 3-way entangled according to this definition.
-In this approach, therefore, the intuitions we noted earlier regarding genuinely 3-way entanglement are vindicated: if a state can be obtained from one where all of the entanglement is of the bipartite variety, then it is not genuinely 3-way entangled.
+It is clear that $\ket{\psi_{\rm 2Bell}}$ can be realized via LOSR2WSE, while it can be shown that $\ket{\psi_{\rm GHZ}}$ cannot (see Ref.~\cite{navascues2020genuine}), and so of the two, only $\ket{\psi_{\rm GHZ}}$ is genuine 3-way entangled according to Definition~\ref{Defn:G3WE}.
+In this approach, therefore, the intuitions we noted earlier regarding genuine 3-way entanglement are vindicated: if a state can be obtained from one where all of the entanglement is of the bipartite variety, then it is not genuine 3-way entangled.

-It is also the case that $B_{\rm Mermin}$ cannot be realized by LOSR2WSE, as follows from results in Ref.~\cite{wolfe2019quantum}\footnote{Ref.~\cite{wolfe2019quantum} primarily concerns the quantum triangle scenario \emph{without} shared randomness (i.e., without a 3-way classical common cause), though the technique there is readily adaptable to allow for it.
-A forthcoming revision of Ref.~\cite{wolfe2019quantum} addresses this latter case more explicitly.}, so that $B_{\rm Mermin}$ is genuinely 3-way nonlocal according to this definition (just as it was relative to previous definitions).
+It is also the case that $B_{\rm Mermin}$ cannot be realized by LOSR2WSE, as follows from results in Ref.~\cite{wolfe2021infl}, so that $B_{\rm Mermin}$ is genuine 3-way nonlocal according to Definition~\ref{Defn:G3WE} (just as it was relative to the old definition).